As part of phase two, we are implementing a number of projects that will improve patient care now in preparation for the new acute care tower opening.

 Capitalizing on the TeleTracking investment made with Surgical Services Patient Tracking, Interventional Radiology kicked off the Interventional Radiology Information Distribution (IRID) early implementation project in June 2021.
 IRID’s objectives are to increase situational awareness through streamlining service requests, triage processes, and workflow while leveraging information distribution within the Interventional Radiology department.
-The IRID is aimed to go live in early to mid 2022.
+The IRID is expected to go live in fall 2022.

 Unified Clinical Communications

 Unified Clinical Communications is about providing communications solutions and tools that address clinical communications challenges.

 As part of this work, we have introduced Vocera, an instant, hands-free, two-way communication platform that complements existing communications tools.
 Vocera allows users to communicate directly in real time using ‘badges’ that are smaller than smart phones and can be clipped on a uniform or worn on a lanyard.
 Royal Columbian is the first hospital in Fraser Health to use the new Vocera Smartbadge that allows text messaging amongst Smartbadge holders.

 Users are able to connect to the right person based on their role without having to know the particular staff member working that day.
 It will also be possible to broadcast announcements to an entire group whose members are available online.
 These features will decrease any communications gaps and delays caused by missed pages and calls.
 The system will also reduce noise because there will be less need for overhead paging.